Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

-In actual experiments, the number of hits associated with an MS cluster will also depend on the momentum or energy of all the particles from the same vertex, i.e., more energy leads to more showering and increase the hit multiplicity.
-We, therefore, require the sum of the transverse momentum of all the particles associated with a mediator particle decay ($\sum p_{T,\,dSV}$) to be greater than some threshold, which we choose to be 20\,GeV and 50\,GeV as the softer and harder cuts respectively, to guarantee that these particles can shower to leave enough number of hits in the MS. As we are demanding higher $\sum p_{T,\, dSV}$, we do not apply any cut on $n_{\rm dSV}$, because both have a similar goal of increasing the hits in an MS cluster.
-Another feature of this cluster is its spread in the $\phi$ direction which we quantify by finding the maximum of the $\Delta\phi$ between all possible pairs of particles with $p_T >$ 2\,GeV\footnote{We only use particles with $p_T>$ 2\,GeV to calculate $\Delta\phi_{\rm max}$ since some stray low $p_T$ particles can give high $\Delta\phi$ values, while they will not add many hits to the MS cluster due to lower $p_T$ and thus, does not determine the actual spread of the cluster.}, $|\eta| < 2.8$ from the same dSV ($\Delta\phi_{\rm max}$)\footnote{$\Delta\phi$ is calculated at the outermost edge of the detector, i.e. using \texttt{PhiOuter} from \texttt{Delphes}.}.
+In actual experiments, the number of hits associated with a MS cluster will also depend on the momentum or energy of all the particles from the same vertex, i.e., more energy leads to more showering, and hence increase the hit multiplicity.
+We, therefore, require the sum of the transverse momentum of all the particles associated with a mediator particle decay ($\sum p_{T,\,dSV}$) to be greater than some threshold, which we choose to be 20\,GeV and 50\,GeV as the softer and harder cuts respectively, to guarantee that these particles can shower to leave enough number of hits in the MS. As we are demanding higher $\sum p_{T,\, dSV}$ requirement, we do not apply any cut on $n_{\rm dSV}$, because both have a similar goal of increasing the hits in an MS cluster.
+Another feature of this cluster is its spread in the $\phi$ direction which we quantify by finding the maximum of the $\Delta\phi$ between all possible pairs of particles with $p_T >$ 2\,GeV\footnote{We are only using particles with $p_T>$ 2\,GeV to calculate $\Delta\phi_{\rm max}$, because some stray low $p_T$ particles are possible to give high $\Delta\phi$ values, while they will not add many hits to the MS cluster due to lower $p_T$.
+Hence, it does not determine the actual spread of the MS cluster.}, $|\eta| < 2.8$ from the same dSV ($\Delta\phi_{\rm max}$)\footnote{$\Delta\phi$ is calculated at the outermost edge of the detector, i.e. using \texttt{PhiOuter} from \texttt{Delphes}.}.
 Identifying the cluster of hits will be easier if it is more spread out, and therefore the particles are more separated from each other.
 Motivated from this, we also apply a minimum cut on $\Delta\phi_{\rm max}$ as well.